ivanpaulovich/clean-architecture-manga/README.md

 ![Flow of Control: Customer Registration](https://raw.githubusercontent.com/ivanpaulovich/manga/master/docs/logo.png)

 # Architectural Style
-A solution with Use Cases as first class.
+In this project the usecases are first-class modules, when you open the source code you will see that the system looks like an Account Balance Application.

 ![Flow of Control: Customer Registration](https://raw.githubusercontent.com/ivanpaulovich/manga/master/docs/Flow-Of-Control.png)

 # Main Architectural Concepts
 On of the goals of the clean architecture is to encapsulate the business logic in an clean way, with no dependencies to details like (UI, Database version or Frameworks).
 And by building a software that looks like your Business Domain at the first look of the source code.
-The architecture must put Use Cases as first class modules.

 If you are interested check out [The Clean Architecture post by Uncle Bob](https://8thlight.com/blog/uncle-bob/2012/08/13/the-clean-architecture.html) or his latest book [Clean Architecture](https://www.amazon.com/Clean-Architecture-Craftsmans-Software-Structure/dp/0134494164/ref=sr_1_1?ie=UTF8&qid=1518796865&sr=8-1&keywords=clean+architecture).